 The first step as an affiliate is to find a product to promote.
 You can either find products or services from individual websites (such as SEO Press, SEMrush) or pick products from affiliate product market platforms such as Amazon Associates, CJ, ShareASale, ClickBank, etc.

-Then you sign up for the product (or service) to generate a referral link, which is a unique ID given to every affiliate upon signing up.
+Then you sign up for the product (or service) to generate a referral link, a unique ID given to every affiliate upon signing up.
 Finally, you promote that product and earn a piece of the profit from each successful sale you make from your referral links.

 All in all, affiliate marketing is a process that helps you generate affiliate commissions on every successful sale you generate through your affiliate links.